 Incredibly slow process

 Like we mentioned before, publishers are really busy people and they get so many submissions every day that yours could be lost in the volume.
-Looking for the ideal publisher for your game, then the right contacts, someone to introduce you to him, submitting the game and waiting for their review can be a really long and slow process.
-Sometimes publishers take weeks (even months) to get back to a developer.
+Looking for the ideal publisher for your game, then the right contacts, someone to introduce you to them, submitting the game, and waiting for their review can be a really long and slow process.
+Sometimes it takes publishers weeks (even months) to get back to a developer.

 Loss of creative control

 Once you sign up with a publisher, you partially lose the creative control over your game.
 Since they are a brand name and have a following of their own, they would try to incorporate different aspects that suit ‘their audience’ in your app, such as dictating what SDKs will be included in your game.
 And because their audience will also become a part of your target market, you will eventually end up agreeing to most of the suggestions made.
 This moves your game slightly away from what you initially wanted it to be.

 Ineffective marketing efforts

 Mostly after the initial media hype that the publisher can bag for you, you will realize that most lack a consistent marketing strategy for your game.
 You will actually end up working on marketing yourself or hiring another professional for the same.
 Most developers lose time here because they assume a publisher would also take care of the game’s marketing and consistent growth.

 Read more: The Only Guide You Need For Effective Indie Game Marketing

 Complete creative control